iOS 8 FAQ: What we know about Apple's next-generation mobile OS

 What about the Camera app?

 Apple didn’t talk about it much on-stage, but the Camera app is getting its own fair share of improvements.
-Focus and exposure are now two separate controls; third-party developers will have full access to those settings.
+Focus and exposure are now two separate controls and third-party developers will have full access to those settings.
 In addition, two new time-based features make their debut in Camera: a self-timer and time-lapse videos.
-The latter lets you record a video and then automatically creates a time-lapse from the data you’ve recorded, while self-timer gives you more flexibility when trying to take selfies with your back camera.
+The latter lets you record a video and then automatically creates a time-lapse from the data you’ve recorded, while the former gives you more flexibility when trying to take selfies with your back camera.

 What’s new in Safari and Mail?